Police - Administration Main

 Chief of Police

-With more than 35 years of law enforcement experience, Steve Hensel has served Crete as its police chief for the last 23 years.
 He is a retired U.S. Army colonel having served in a variety of command, staff and support positions in the active Army, National Guard, and Army Reserve.
-During his military service, Hensel spent a year in the Korea Demilitarized Zone (DMZ) and also commanded several camps and activities within the Victory Base Complex, Baghdad, Iraq during the War on Terror.
+During his military service, Hensel was assigned to the Joint Security Area in the Korea Demilitarized Zone (DMZ) and was also the Deputy Commander of the Victory Base Complex Garrison in Baghdad, Iraq.

-He holds a Bachelor of Science degree of Criminal Justice from the University of Nebraska and a Masters of Strategic Studies degree from the U.S. Army War College.
-He is a recipient of the Legion of Merit and the Bronze Star medals.
-Email Chief Steve Hensel at: email@example.com
+Chief Hensel holds a Bachelor of Science degree of Criminal Justice from the University of Nebraska and a Masters of Strategic Studies degree from the U.S. Army War College.
+Email Chief Hensel at: firstname.lastname@example.org